 How Michelle Helps Clients

 Michelle R. Yarbrough Korb focuses her practice in the affordable housing industry.
-She represents developers, public housing agencies and their related entities on development, utilization of low-income housing tax credits (LIHTCs) and federal programs, including those offered by the Department of Housing and Urban Development (HUD).
+She represents developers, public housing agencies and their related entities on development, utilization of low-income housing tax credits (LIHTCs) and federal programs, including those offered by the Department of Housing and Urban Development (HUD) and government sponsored enterprises.

 Michelle regularly advises developers from concept to closing on multimillion-dollar development projects, including the formation and use of new entities, working with state and federal governmental agencies, addressing compliance issues and leveraging private and public financing and partnerships.

 Michelle is a frequent speaker at national and state conferences related to affordable housing.
-She has published articles in The Legal Intelligencer, Units - the magazine of the National Apartment Association, and the Pennsylvania Association of Housing & Redevelopment Agencies Monitor.
+She has published articles in JDSupra and Mondaq.

 What Clients Can Expect